Pioneering a model for digital transformation across government

 The results

-- Hired more than 40 multidisciplinary experts across design, product, engineering, data, policy, and acquisition
+- Recruited and hired more than 40 multidisciplinary experts across design, product, engineering, data, policy, and acquisition

 - Delivered nearly 45 projects for federal, state, and local agencies

-- Helped agencies avoid hundreds of millions in unnecessary technology acquisition costs
+- Helped agencies avoid hundreds of millions of dollars in unnecessary technology acquisition costs

 - Catalyzed the creation of agency-specific digital teams modeled after 18F Consulting